ghchinoy/oauthtest/README.md

 }
 ```

-Sample config files are also in the `config` directory.
+Sample config files are in the `config` directory.

 ## Known Issues